-For a snapshot of the above, the factsheet at the end of the document, as well as the above link, can be referenced.
+For a snapshot of the above, please refer to the factsheet at the end of the document or follow the website links given above.

-1.4.
-Climate
+1.4 Climate

-Reference : Governmental Institution / Others Website Link Ministry of Planning http://www.scpd.gov.kw
+Reference: Governmental Institution/Others Website Link Ministry of Planning www.scpd.gov.kw

-Located in the north-east corner of the Arabian Peninsula, Kuwait's flat, sandy Arabian desert, which characterises most of its landscape, is generally a low-lying area.
+Located in the north-east corner of the Arabian Peninsula, Kuwait's flat, sandy Arabian desert, which characterizes most of its landscape, is generally a low-lying area.

-Summer months are between June and September where temperatures can reach close to 50 degrees Celsius, while the winter season comes between December and February where temperatures can go below 4 degrees Celsius.
+Summer months are between June and September, when temperatures can reach close to 50 degrees Celsius, while the winter season comes between December and February, when temperatures can go below 4 degrees Celsius.
 The spring season, in March, is warm and pleasant with occasional thunderstorms and sandstorms.